lavague-ai/LaVague/docs/docs/learn/browser-drivers.md

 The SeleniumDriver is installed by default when you install `lavague`.

-You then need to initalize the Driver and pass it to your Action Engine with the following code:
+You then need to initialize the Driver and pass it to your Action Engine with the following code:

 ```python
 from lavague.drivers.selenium import SeleniumDriver